-If you have any questions regarding your grades, you may consult with the professor who assigned the grade by submitting an inquiry form through the Educational Affairs Division within one week after grades have been announced.
+If you have any questions regarding your grades, you may consult with the professor who assigned the grade by submitting an inquiry form through the Educational Affairs Division within the designated period.
 If you are unsatisfied with the response, you may appeal by submitting the designated form within one week after receiving the response.
 The designated forms are available at the Educational Affairs Division, or may be downloaded from the Educational Affairs Division website.
 Appeals regarding grades may only be made for TUFS classes.

-- 1.5.
-Master's Thesis / Master's Research Paper - 1.5.1 Qualifications to Submit a Master's Thesis or Master's research Paper
+1.5.
+Master's Thesis / Master's Research Paper

+1.5.1 Qualifications to Submit a Master's Thesis or Master's research Paper